ministryofjustice/moj-frontend/docs/components/add-another/_overview.md

 ### Inline

 The inline (or horizontal) layout is a lean design for up to 3 fields.
-You might want to use this layout if:
+You could use this layout:

-- you need to save vertical space on the page
+- to save vertical space on the page
-- users need to add a lot of items
+- if users need to add a lot of items
-- the component needs to be placed in multiple areas of the page
+- if the component needs to be placed on a page multiple times
-- it'd help users to view their items in a rows and columns
+- if users to view their items in rows and columns

-The input labels are visible, and the item number (for example 'Account 1') is in hidden text.
+The input labels are visible, and the item (for example 'Account 1') is in hidden text.

 After the ‘Add another’ button is selected, a red 'Remove' button appears to the right of the last field.